-Naomi Campbell: ‘I Was Attacked in Paris’ And Sympathize With Kim Kardashian
+Naomi Campbell: ‘I Was Attacked In Paris’ And Sympathize With Kim Kardashian

 “They followed me from the airport.
 They attacked me.
 They opened my car door and said, ‘Naomi Campbell, we’re going to kill you.’
 I didn’t make it so public.
 I didn’t want it to be.
 I think there’s a picture of me in a wheelchair at the time.”

-Campbell said she was attacked in 2012 during a “quick trip” from Switzerland to Paris to visit her “lovely papa,” a reference to fashion designer Azzedine Alaïa who has been a longtime friend and mentor.
+Campbell said she was attacked in 2012 during a “quick trip” from Switzerland to Paris to visit her “lovely papa,” a reference to fashion designer Azzedine Alaia who has been a longtime friend and mentor.
 Because of the impromptu nature of the flight, Campbell did not have her usual security guards or driver with her.

 Naomi Campbell says she “sympathizes” with Kim Kardashian, because she was also attacked in Paris: https://t.co/Jv9pIcKsuI pic.twitter.com/d5diuJkK5U